 Children are the life strings for all the parents round the clock altering and scarifying according to the needs and of their little baby.
-Thinking about sending our child far away to study abroad is proud as well as a panicking scenario for all the parents.
-The current pandemic condition has already served a severe blow to the parents that are planning to send their children to study abroad especially to study MBBS abroad.
+Thinking about sending our child far away to study abroad is a proud as well as panicking scenario to all the parents.
+Current pandemic condition has already served a severe blow to the parents that are planning to send their children to study abroad especially to study MBBS in abroad.

 It is an undeniable fact that all the students dreaming to study abroad experienced the difficulty ratio in trying to convince their parents for the study abroad.
-It will be much more difficult now to even discuss the ideas with the panic-stricken parents that are unwilling to even part with their children even for a little bit with the threat of a pandemic.
-The unabated scare of the global corona effect and the lockdown or the quarantine rules are very novel to all resulting even more alarming impact on the parents to allow their children to go abroad.
+It will be much more difficult now to even discuss the ideas with the panic stricken parents that are unwilling to even part with their children even for a little bit with the threat of pandemic.
+The unabated scare of global corona effect and the lock down or the quarantine rules are very novel to all resulting even more alarming impact on the parents to allow their children to go abroad.

-Parents are very concerned about the safety of their children nevertheless knowing the importance of their future.
-They are changing the decisions completely either to let the child continue their higher education in India or postpone the study abroad plan to the next academic year.
+Parents are very concerned about the safety of their children nevertheless knowing the importance to their future.
+They are changing the decisions completely either to let the child continue their higher education in India or post pone the study abroad plan to the next academic year.

-Though the global corona impacted the worldwide student community greatly, all the countries are trying to minimize the post effects.
-Parents also should understand the changed conditions and advice the students not to affect the widespread fears to negatively impact the children’s performance.
-Parents should make clear decisions in order to provide the children with the proper equipment for the online/digital mediums that most of the global colleges/institutions chosen their option to continue the training of the students.
+Though the global corona impacted the world wide student community greatly all the countries are trying to minimize the post effects.
+Parents also should understand the changed conditions and advice the students not to affect the widespread fears to negatively affect the children performance.
+Parents should take clear decisions in order to provide the children with the proper equipment for the online/digital mediums that most of the global colleges/institutions chosen their option to continue the training of the students.

-Though Covid-19 might affect the NEET exam results as well as the passing grade of the children, parents should also consider the psychological impact on the student with the pandemic outbreak.
-The postponement of the NEET as well as the economic crisis will definitely result in the decline of medical admissions for the academic year 2020.
-In spite of all the panic and crisis, parents should consider a year delay of MBBS might have a psychologically negative impact on the medical aspiring student.
+Though Covid-19 might affect the NEET exam results as well as the passing grade of the children, parent should also consider the psychological impact on the student with the pandemic outbreak.
+The postponement of the NEET as well as the economic crisis will definitely result in decline of medical admissions for the academic year 2020.
+In spite of all the panic and crisis parent should consider one year delay of MBBS might have psychologically negative impact on the medical aspiring student.

-COVID-19 is a global outbreak and not restricted to only a few countries.
+COVID-19 is a global outbreak and not restricted for only few countries.
 When the impact is worldwide parents need to stay focused on the effect of the outbreak on the various countries and their safety measures to control the pandemic.

-When the total world is suffering from the outburst including the home countries it is not a wise choice to stop/postpone the student career especially for MBBS students.
-In view of the travel restrictions for all the countries, most of the institutions are opting for virtual classrooms for the initial few months of the course.
-The parents should look for safer countries that are not that much affected by the outbreak and also for the institutions that are opting for digital classes for the time being.
+When the total world is suffering with the outburst including the home countries it is not a wise choice to stop/postpone the student career especially for MBBS students.
+In view of the travel restrictions for all the countries most of the institutions are opting for virtual class rooms for the initial few months of the course.
+The parents should look for safer countries that are not that much affected with the outbreak and also for the institutions that are opting for digital classes for the time being.

-Look for an institution that can provide the same curriculum, standards, and assessments digitally for one or two semesters is the best choice to continue the child MBBS dreams rather than choosing to postpone for the next academic year.
+Look for an institution that can provide the same curriculum, standards and assessments digitally for one or two semesters is the best choice to continue the child MBBS dreams rather than choosing to postpone for next academic year.

-The pandemic threat also showed us the great shortage in the number of Medical Practitioners and the vast need of the DOCTORS worldwide envisioning the prodigious future demand.
-In view of all the discussions, it is very important to a parent to check for aver all impact of your decisions on the future of your child.
+Pandemic threat also showed us the great shortage in the number of Medical Practitioner and the vast need of the DOCTORS worldwide envisioning the prodigious future demand.
+In view of all the discussions it is very important to a parent to check for aver all impact of your decisions on the future of your child.

-RIGHT DECISION AT RIGHT TIME IS THE RIGHT METHOD TO SUCCESS
+RIGHT DECISION AT RIGHT TIME IS THE RIGHT METHOD TO SUCCEES